DanHodges/TheologicalDictionary/son-of-god.md

 # Son Of God
-Definition of Son Of God coming soon.
+The definition of Son Of God is coming soon!